wopian/hibari/README.md

 ## Contributing

-PRs are welcome - please read [CONTRIBUTING](CONTRIBUTING.md) before opening
+PRs are welcome - check out [CONTRIBUTING](CONTRIBUTING.md) for more info!

-Checkout the [roadmap][11] for other tasks you can help implement/fix 😃

 ## Development